How to Set Up RTK with Hammer Missions

 Please note that you must have a solid mobile or wireless network connection to ensure that your Network RTK stays connected during the mission.

-And that is how you set up RTK with Hammer Missions...
+And that is how you set up Custom RTK and RTK with the D-RTK2 using Hammer Missions...

 For further information on RTK please see our post: